- Whales of Iceland

 Picture from Best Value Whale Watching Trip from Reykjavík

-Whale Watching from the North
+Whale Watching in North Iceland

-In this season and from these destinations, the main appeal is humpback whales.
+In summer and from these destinations, the main appeal is humpback whales.
 The wealth of food in the cold northern waters draws them into the fjords, the depths of which still allow them to dive to hunt.

 Picture from Big Whale Safari & Puffins Husavik

-All 24 species of cetacean that are found in Iceland’s waters have been seen in the north, something no other part of the country can claim.
+All 24 species of cetacean you can find in Iceland’s waters have been seen in the north, something no other part of the country can claim.